What is a Corporate Account: How it Works, Benefits & Tips

 The term ‘business account’ is often used interchangeably with a corporate account.

-Even though they may sound the same, there are a few differences between business and company accounts.
+Even though they may sound the same, there are a few differences between business accounts and company accounts.

 However, only a corporation incorporated under the law can open a company account.
-Account opening should be backed by a corporate resolution passed by the company’s board of directors.
+Account opening should be backed by a corporate resolution passed by the company's board of directors.
+Thus, opening a business bank account is a bit easier.

-Independence of operations
+Independence of Operations

 Since corporate bank accounts are more formal, they can only be operated by a list of authorized signatories.
 The corporation holding the account can appoint the signatories by passing relevant board resolutions.